mkrufky/bot-miner-setup/systemd/README.md

 ***SYSTEMD***

 We're going to run `go-livepeer` as a systemd service.
-We will have to creata a separate service file for each component of our B/O/T or B/OT network.
+We will have to create a separate service file for each component of our B/O/T or B/OT network.

 We can run the orchestrator and transcoder as separate services, or together as a single service.